nikhilaravi/aws-lambda-workshop/README.md

 }
 ```

-**TEST steps 1 and 2 have been done correclty by doing a test invocation of the s3 save lambda function in the AWS console using a test event object.
+**TEST steps 1 and 2 have been done correctly by doing a test invocation of the s3 save lambda function in the AWS console using a test event object.
 Create a  Check the s3 bucket to see if the tweet has been saved**

 ###STEP 3
 Create a Lambda function to retrieve messages from an s3 bucket